 Chiropractor and Stroke: What the Research Says

-Concerns about chiropractic care causing strokes center around cervical manipulative therapy (CMT), which involves adjustments to the neck.
-The theory is that these adjustments might injure the vertebral arteries, leading to a condition called vertebral artery dissection (VAD).
+Concerns about chiropractic care causing strokes center around adjustments to the neck.
+The theory is that these adjustments might injure the vertebral arteries, leading to vertebral artery dissection (VAD).
 A VAD can potentially result in an ischemic stroke.

 While this theory is often repeated, the evidence doesn’t support it.
 Multiple studies have shown that strokes associated with chiropractic care are incredibly rare—so rare, in fact, that the risk is estimated to be between one in 100,000 and one in one million adjustments.
 For perspective, these odds are lower than the risk of being struck by lightning in your lifetime.
 (1, 2)